Tip Toe (Jason Derulo song)

 "Tip Toe" is a song by American singer and songwriter Jason Derulo, featuring Moroccan-American rapper French Montana, released on November 10, 2017.
 It was written alongside Soaky Siren, Johnny Mitchell, and producers Pip Kembo and Bantu.
+Critics noted that the song follows the same musical direction as Derulo's preceding single, "Swalla."

 In February 2024, the song was included on Derulo's fifth studio album Nu King.

 Live performances

 On April 12, 2018, Derulo performed the song live during a medley with "Swalla" and "Colors" at the German Echo Music Prize.

 Music video

 A lyric video for "Tip Toe", purportedly directed by Derulo himself, was released on November 10, 2017 to accompany the release of the single.
 A follow-up, more elaborate official music video was then released on YouTube on December 7, 2017, at a total length of three minutes and thirty-seven seconds.